xizon/Uix-Page-Builder/README.md

 * Modify the front-end style sheets & scripts priority to the last.
 * Beautify the simple theme developer documentation.
 * Enhanced all textarea field so that they all support HTML code and single line break.
+* Changed the live rendering mode when selecting a premade template.